21 Ultimate Examples Of Chinese Slang 🤫 Speak Like The Locals

 Meaning:

-The problem is widely discussed in Chinese society, because many of high suicide rates among these children.
+The problem is widely discussed in Chinese society, because there is sadly a high suicide rate amongst these so called “left behind” children.

 Characters: